 "I can't do that," said Little Miss I Can Do That, and burst into tears.

 "Not to worry," said Little Miss Have A Chat, for she had an idea.

 Little Miss Have a Chat had an excellent memory, and she remembered once when mummy had to clean up the house in a hurry.
 She had used the phone and hired a cleaner.
-But what Little Miss Have A chat didn't know was that when you hire someone you have to pay them money.
+But what Little Miss Have A Chat didn't know was that when you hire someone you have to pay them money.
 And of course, Little Miss Have A Chat and Little Miss I Can Do That didn't have any money.

 Little Miss Have A Chat, who was a very good reader, got down the telephone book and flicked through it until she found a picture of person cleaning a house and the words "VIP Cleaning Service."
-She dialed the number.
+She dialled the number.

 "VIP Cleaning Service for the very rich and famous," said a nicely spoken gentleman on the phone.

 "Yes, can you send someone over to my place immediately?" said Little Miss Have A Chat.
 "I live in the palace next to the children's play park that used to be a tannery.

 "Certainly ma'am.
 Someone will be there straight away," the man said.Soon there was a knock on the door.
 Little Miss Have A Chat opened the door and looked up.
 Looking down was a big cleaning lady.
 "I'm sorry I'm late.
 My boss must have got the directions wrong.
 Is your mummy in?'

 "She's left me in charge," said Little Miss Have A Chat.
 "You are to order this chaos promptly," she said, using the biggest words she knew so that she would sound grown-up.